wdp-beta/developer-starter-kit-hello-data/about.md

 ### IBM Db2 Warehouse on Cloud data access

 Access to IBM Db2 Warehouse on Cloud is implemented in `/server/lib/data_access_helpers/db2wh_data_access_sample.js`.
 The sample code uses the official [ibm_db](https://www.npmjs.com/package/ibm_db) library.
-The code uses the data assets' connection credentials to connect to the database instance and counts the number of user tables.
+The code uses the data assets' connection credentials to connect to the  instance and counts the number of user tables.

 ### IBM Cloud Object storage data access